Eyepiece: Location of focal plane

 In some eyepiece types, such as Ramsden eyepieces (described in more detail below), the eyepiece behaves as a magnifier, and its focal plane is located outside of the eyepiece in front of the field lens.
 This plane is therefore accessible as a location for a graticule or micrometer crosswires.
 In the Huygenian eyepiece, the focal plane is located between the eye and field lenses, inside the eyepiece, and is hence not accessible.

 Field of view

 The field of view, often abbreviated FOV, describes the area of a target (measured as an angle from the location of viewing) that can be seen when looking through an eyepiece.
 The field of view seen through an eyepiece varies, depending on the magnification achieved when connected to a particular telescope or microscope, and also on properties of the eyepiece itself.
 Eyepieces are differentiated by their field stop, which is the narrowest aperture that light entering the eyepiece must pass through to reach the field lens of the eyepiece.

 Due to the effects of these variables, the term "field of view" nearly always refers to one of two meanings:

-Actual field of viewThe angular size of the amount of sky that can be seen through an eyepiece when used with a particular telescope, producing a specific magnification.
-It ranges typically between 0.1 and 2 degrees.